ucsb-cs156/ucsb-cs156.github.io/topics/dokku/postgres_database_backup_restore.md

 * Exactly the same github repo/commit that the production instance was running at the time the backup was made (see above)
 * Or, a specific commit that is early or later than the commit at the time of the backup; in this case, you need to make sure that you understand the changes to the database schema, if any, and what you'll need to do to the database after restoring the data to ensure that it is compatible with the commit you are deploying.

-Now check both the database (using `dokku postgres:connect ...` and by running the app itself to make sure that the restore did what you wanted it to do.
+Now check both the database (using `dokku postgres:connect ...`) and by running the app itself to make sure that the restore did what you wanted it to do.

+To check the database at the `dokku postgres:connect ...` prompt:
+* Use `\dt` to see that the tables are there
+* Using the table names that show up, use some <code>SELECT * from <i>tablename</i></code>;` commands to see if the tables contain the data that you think they should contain.

-If so, then you are ready to try this with the production app.
+If everything looks as it should, and the qa version of the app works properly, you are ready to try this with the production app.

 ## Production app